flomesh-io/osm-edge-docs/content/en/docs/guides/traffic_management/iptables_redirection.md

 1. By setting the `outboundPortExclusionList` field in the `osm-mesh-config` resource:
     ```bash
-    ## Assumes OSM is installed in the osm-system namespace
+    ## Assumes osm-edge is installed in the osm-system namespace
     kubectl patch meshconfig osm-mesh-config -n osm-system -p '{"spec":{"traffic":{"outboundPortExclusionList":[6379, 7070]}}}'  --type=merge
     ```

    When ports are set for exclusion post-install, make sure to restart the pods in monitored namespaces for this change to take effect.

 Globally excluded ports are are stored in the `osm-mesh-config` `MeshConfig` custom resource and are read at the time of sidecar injection by `osm-injector`.
-These dynamically configurable ports are programmed by the init container along with the static rules used to intercept and redirect traffic via the Envoy proxy sidecar.
-Excluded ports will not be intercepted for traffic redirection to the Envoy proxy sidecar.
+These dynamically configurable ports are programmed by the init container along with the static rules used to intercept and redirect traffic via the Pipy proxy sidecar.
+Excluded ports will not be intercepted for traffic redirection to the Pipy proxy sidecar.

 ### 2. Pod scoped outbound port exclusions